fhiso/legacy-format/schemas.md

 {.note} [GEDCOM 5.5.1] never intentionally violates the above RECOMMENDATION, but via a typo it provides both `EMAI` and `EMAIL` as *tags* for `elf:ADDRESS_EMAIL`.
 Other aliases exist due to similar mistakes in applications and to multiple extensions inserting the same concept via different *tags*.
 The ability to handle these aliases is the reason this is a RECOMMENDATION, not a REQUIREMENT, in ELF.

-- the *tag definitions* in the default ELF Schema (see §XX of [ELF Schemas]) SHOULD be used in place of any alternative *tag definitions* for the same *structures* in the same contexts.
+- the *tag definitions* in the default ELF Schema (see {§default-schema}) SHOULD be used in place of any alternative *tag definitions* for the same *structures* in the same contexts.

 Each *structure* is converted to a *tagged structure* with the *tag* being